Mycobacterium avium Complex

 Etiology

 M. avium complex is a nonmotile, non-spore-forming, gram-positive acid-fast bacillus.
 M. avium complex is a nonchromogen and slow-growing and takes about 10 to 20 days to develop mature colonies.
 M. avium complex belongs to class III of the Runyon classification.
-M. avium grows best at 34.5 C, and Mycobacterium intracellulare grows best at 31.5 C. However, M. avium complex components can grow between 28 C to 38.5 C. Most M. avium can survive 49 C. Whereas, only 10% of M. intracellulare survive a temperature of 49 C. Mycobacterium scrofulaceum is similar to Mycobacterium avium complex in the biochemical properties and the same group.
-M. avium is composed of four named subspecies; these are, M. avium subspecies Avium (two strains), M. avium subspecies silvaticum, M. avium subspecies paratuberculosis, and M. avium subspecies hominissuis.
-It appears that the M. avium subspecies avium are responsible for pulmonary infections and the M. avium subtype hominissuis appears to be gastrointestinal in origin (6).
+M. avium grows best at 34.5 C, and Mycobacterium intracellulare grows best at 31.5 C. However, M. avium complex components can grow between 28 C to 38.5 C. Most M. avium can survive 49 C. Whereas only 10% of M. intracellulare survive a temperature of 49 C. Mycobacterium scrofulaceum is similar to Mycobacterium avium complex in the biochemical properties and the same group.
+M. avium is composed of 4 named subspecies; these are M. avium subspecies Avium (2 strains), M. avium subspecies silvaticum, M. avium subspecies paratuberculosis, and M. avium subspecies hominissuis.
+It appears that the M. avium subspecies avium is responsible for pulmonary infections, and the M. avium subtype hominissuis appears to be gastrointestinal in origin.[4]
 M. avium subspecies paratuberculosis was identified in ruminants as a causative agent for Johne disease.
 Some have hypothesized and debated for decades that M. avium subspecies paratuberculosis is the etiological agent of Crohn disease in humans without strong evidence.
-A recent publication found, a high prevalence of M. avium subspecies paratuberculosis antibodies in inflammatory bowel diseases when compared to patients with noninflammatory bowel diseases, 64% vs. 9.7%.
-Live M. avium subspecies paratuberculosis was only isolated from two Chron's disease patients.
-M. avium subspecies paratuberculosis has also been reported to trigger autoimmunity including multiple sclerosis and type 1 diabetes mellitus (T1DM).
+A recent publication found a high prevalence of M. avium subspecies paratuberculosis antibodies in inflammatory bowel diseases when compared to patients with noninflammatory bowel diseases, 64% vs. 9.7%.
+Live M. avium subspecies paratuberculosis was only isolated from 2 Crohn disease patients.
+M. avium subspecies paratuberculosis has also been reported to trigger autoimmunity, including multiple sclerosis and type 1 diabetes mellitus.

 Epidemiology

-Mycobacterium avium complex is ubiquitous and has been reported from the Americas, Asia, and Europe.
+Mycobacterium avium complex is ubiquitous and reported in the Americas, Asia, and Europe.
 There are pockets of high prevalence throughout the world.
 In the United States, the prevalence varies from 1.4 to 6.6 per 100,000 population, but no endemic area has been recognized.
-Recently a trend towards increasing Mycobacterium avium complex infections has been identified.
+Recently, a trend towards increasing Mycobacterium avium complex infections has been identified.
 A seasonal trend in mycobacterial infections around the incidence cycle of 12 months, with peaks in late winter/spring and troughs in autumn, was noted.
 Women had a higher prevalence, up to 1.6 fold relative to men.
 A study done in Australia has shown a higher male prevalence (OR 2.1).
 The differences may be due to the nature of pulmonary involvement.
-Women have increased predilection for the nodular/bronchiectatic disease also known as Lady Windermere syndrome.
-Mycobacterium avium complex has been isolated from the environment from the soil, aerosolized water, bathrooms, house dust, birds, farm animals, hot water systems, cigarette components, and house dust.
+Women have increased predilection for nodular/bronchiectatic disease, also known as Lady Windermere syndrome.
+Mycobacterium avium complex has been isolated from the environment, including soil, aerosolized water, bathrooms, house dust, birds, farm animals, hot water systems, cigarette components, and house dust.
 The ecological niche of this organism has not been identified.[7][8]

 Pathophysiology

-MAC is acquired by inhalation and can also be ingested into the gastrointestinal tract, where it adheres to the mucosal epithelial cells and infects the macrophages.
-From the submucosal tissues and lymph nodes, the organism is then carried by lymphatics to the rest of the body.
-In most people, disseminated MAC infection will occur when the CD4 count is less than 50 cell per microliter.
+MAC is acquired by inhalation and can also be ingested into the gastrointestinal tract, which adheres to the mucosal epithelial cells and infects the macrophages.
+From the submucosal tissues and lymph nodes, the organism is carried by lymphatics to the rest of the body.
+In most people, disseminated MAC infection occurs when the CD4 count is less than 50 cells per microliter.
 In patients who do not have HIV, the most important risk factor for MAC infection is underlying lung disease.
 MAC has also been associated with bronchiectasis and a hypersensitivity pneumonitis-like reaction.[9]

 History and Physical

-Mycobacterial infections including Mycobacterium avium complex infections can be categorized into several clinical patterns including pulmonary disease, skin, and soft tissue infections, musculoskeletal infections, disseminated disease, catheter-associated disease, and lymphadenitis.
+Mycobacterial infections, including Mycobacterium avium complex infections, can be categorized into several clinical patterns, including pulmonary disease, skin and soft tissue infections, musculoskeletal infections, disseminated disease, catheter-associated disease, and lymphadenitis.
 Pulmonary disease is the most common presentation.
-Mycobacterium avium complex infections occur in both immunocompetent and in immunosuppressed patients.
-M. avium is the most frequent organism in HIV, and immunosuppressed patients, about 40% of pulmonary infections in immunocompetent patients, can be due to M. intracellulare.
+Mycobacterium avium complex infections occur in both immunocompetent and immunosuppressed patients.
+M. avium is the most frequent organism in HIV and immunosuppressed patients; about 40% of pulmonary infections in immunocompetent patients can be due to M. intracellulare.
 With the addition of new members to the Mycobacterium avium complex, the extent of involvement of each organism within the Mycobacterium avium complex is unknown.

 Evaluation